 By using the Graphic Properties menu, you can add a tint or drop shadow, control the blend mode or opacity, move graphics in front of or behind other elements, and more.

 From here, note that any additional text or graphics you add to your project can be easily masked following the steps above.
 Once you’re finished, click the Save button at the top of the Photo Editor to save your work.

 Thanks to our Clipping Mask feature, we've added a pop of color to an otherwise basic design.
 It's a great way to customize text, graphics, or a mixture of both.
 Read on for a little more inspiration, and then start creating your own.

 Clipping Mask Inspiration

-Masking allows you to get completely creative with your text and graphics, helping you to design imagery that’s truly unique.
-We’ve whipped up a few examples of designs you can easily create by masking text and graphics, all with a few simple drag-and-drops.
-Here are some designs to get you excited:
+Masking allows you to get creative with your text and graphics and produce design imagery that’s truly unique.
+Below, we’ve whipped up a few examples of designs you can easily create by masking text and graphics, all with a few simple drag-and-drops.

 You can add text to photos in any solid color you want, but it’s so much more captivating to add an image as your fill color!
 Just type anything you want, drag-and-drop your favorite photo into the textbox, and you’re good to go.